 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
 Our responsibilities under those standards are further described in the Auditor's responsibilities section of our report.
-We are independent of the Chief Constable in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applicable to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Chief Constable for North Yorkshire in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.